 Additionally, Texas wrongful death claims may also award exemplary damages.
 Exemplary damages have the goal of making an example out of the defendant.
 Exemplary damages may be recovered if the death was caused by a willful act or omission, or as a result of gross negligence.

 Negligence is the main legal element that must be proven in a wrongful death claim.
 When someone is negligent, it means that they did something that they shouldn’t have done or that they did not do something that they should have done.
 There are four elements that the plaintiff’s wrongful death attorney must prove:

 When someone you love dies because of the negligence of another person, it can be a hurtful and scary time.
 It can be hard to make decisions or know what you should do.
-If you have questions about wrongful death claims in Texas, call us.
+If you have questions about wrongful death claims or survival actions in Texas, call us.
 We’ve got answers.
 Our compassionate and experienced wrongful death attorneys can help you understand the laws and provide free case evaluations.